ransty/newsite/README.md

 This is the new site repository.

 # Instructions on how to update site
-1. Log into SSH
+1. ssh keano@learnpassdrive
-2. Navigate to /var/www/newsite
+2. cd /var/www/newsite
 3. `sudo git pull`
+4. 'cd ..'
+5. 'sudo rm -rf html/*
+6. 'sudo cp -R newsite/* html/'